 Roger lives in Richmond with his wife, and their four children and remains very involved in athletics by coaching the next generation in skiing, soccer, and baseball.

 Ted King needs little introduction.
 Raised in New Hampshire, Ted grew up playing hockey and skiing before finding cycling as a student at Middlebury College in 2002.
 His progression through the national racing calendar and into the Pro Tour ranks was aided by his New England work ethic and a consistent stream of maple syrup from erstwhile supporters back home.
 Following 10 years as a pro cyclist including stints in the Tour de France and Giro d’Italia, Ted settled into his current life as a pioneering privateer in the gravel racing field, the face of a new movement of cyclists and a thoughtful voice for cycling’s progression.
-When he’s not riding or acting as UnTapped’s Chief Maple Prolesthetizer, he can be found close to the original sugaring operation in Richmond, Vermont where he lives with his wife, Laura, and daughter Hazel
+When he’s not riding or acting as UnTapped’s Chief Maple Prolesthetizer, he can be found close to the original sugaring operation in Richmond, Vermont where he lives with his wife Laura and their two children Hazel and Hayden.

 Born in maple-producing Upper Michigan, Andrew Gardner is the former Nordic Ski racer of the group.
 After graduating from Bates College in 1999, Andrew turned from racing to coaching, taking over the reins at Middlebury in 2006 and settling in the Addison County area with his wife Carolyn.
 After seven years of coaching, with several top ten NCAA results under his belt, AG (as he is known), turned to communications, founding the public relations firm Press Forward in downtown Middlebury in 2012.